joseluisq/gitnow/README.md

 > Speed up your Git workflow. 🐠

-GitNow contains a command set that provides high-level operations on the top of Git.
+GitNow contains a command set that provides high-level operations on the top of Git. <br>
 A Fish shell alternative inspired by [git-friendly](https://github.com/jamiew/git-friendly).

 ## Install